zyth0s/psi4julia/Tutorials/README.md

 step-by-step introduction to several important concepts in quantum chemistry.
-Their goal is to provide the reader with the necessary background to effectively program quantum chemical methods using the machinery provided by Psi4 and NumPy/SciPy.
+Their goal is to provide the reader with the necessary background to effectively program quantum chemical methods using the machinery provided by Psi4 and Julia's ecosystem.

 Below is a list of the available interactive tutorials, grouped by module:

-1. Psi4NumPy Basics
+1. Psi4Julia Basics
     * Molecule: Overview of the Molecule class and geometry specification in Psi4
-    * Psi4-NumPy Data Sharing: Describes the integration of Psi4 Matrix and NumPy array objects
+    * Psi4-Julia Data Sharing: Describes the integration of Psi4 Matrix and Julia array objects
     * Wavefunction: Building, passing, and using wavefunction objects from Psi4
     * MintsHelper: Generating one- and two-electron integrals with Psi4
     * Tensor Manipulation: Overview of commonly used tensor engines throughout Psi4NumPy